Web Presence Buy-In: How to Convince Senior Management

 But here’s a newsflash for the C-suite: digital is not a fad.
-If your company isn’t on top of digital marketing and building its web presence, you are at serious risk of falling behind your competitors, or getting surprised and outflanked by web savvy newcomers.
+If your company isn’t on top of digital marketing and building its web presence, you are at a serious risk of falling behind your competitors or getting surprised and outflanked by web-savvy newcomers.

 Prepare to convince senior management to invest in web presence.

 Sometimes convincing management is the biggest challenge to your success.
 Smart managers care more about facts than opinion, so make sure you present your case in terms of the business results that matter most to them, such as lead generation, cost per lead and acquisition, and sales increases.

 With that in mind, we’ve set you up for success with this blog post.
 It will arm you to make a compelling case to management for investing strategically in developing your company’s digital assets: its web presence.

 The purpose of this blog is to help educate your company leaders on the following: